What is Sales Rank Express?

 If you’re looking up pairings with the “Get Pairings” button (see below), the number of the book’s position on the list—its “pairing rank”—will be shown above the sales rank.

 Book cover image.
-This should be the image that Amazon shows in its stores for your book, in one of the smaller of Amazon’s standard sizes—though Amazon may sometimes send an older image instead.
+This should be your book’s image in one of the smaller of Amazon’s standard sizes, as shown in search results on its site.
 Sales Rank Express will also tell you if Amazon has no cover image for the book at all.
 Clicking on the image sends you to the book’s page on Amazon.

 Book Data rows.
 The first four rows in the main info area include the data that identifies and describes the book—what people in publishing call the “metadata.”

 The first row includes book name data: